202nd Rifle Division (Soviet Union): Into Ukraine

 Responsibility for the defense of Zhytomyr was given to 60th Army on November 16.
 Overnight, in 38th Army the 202nd was authorized to pull back to the line Grabovka–Yelizavetivka–Berezovyi Gai.
 Despite all efforts the Front's situation in the areas of Zhytomyr and Brusyliv continued to worsen during November 17.
 Following the penetration at Vilnya the main forces of 1st SS Panzer and 1st Panzer were concentrated there in preparation for attacks to the north and northwest.
 38th and 3rd Guards Tank Armies were engaged in bitter fighting all day but lead elements of the 1st SS managed to reach the Zhytomyr-Kiev paved road and turned east.
-Meanwhile additional German reserves were arriving.
+Meanwhile, additional German reserves were arriving.
 In a regrouping on November 18 the 202nd was detached from 21st Corps and two days later it was reassigned to 60th Army as a separate division.
 The XIII Army Corps and XXXXVIII Panzer Corps recaptured Zhytomyr on November 19, and the 1st SS Panzer reached Brusyliv on the 23rd, but by then several days of rain had turned the roads to mud.
 Two days later the offensive was temporarily halted due to the weather.

 In the first week of December the weather turned cold and by the 6th the German tanks were able to move again on the frozen roads.
 XXXXVIII Panzer Corps began attacking north of Zhytomyr and made good progress over the next two days against stiffening resistance which brought the advance to a halt by December 10.
 It attempted to renew the assault to outflank 60th Army on December 19 but made almost no gains in the next three days, meeting Soviet forces massed for another advance on Zhytomyr.
 4th Panzer Army went over to the defense on December 21.
 Due to its losses the 202nd was again withdrawn to the Reserve of the Supreme High Command on December 31.

 Battle of Korsun-Shevchenkivskyi

-When the division returned to the active front on January 20, 1944 it was assigned to the 106th Rifle Corps of 47th Army, still in 1st Ukrainian Front.
+When the division returned to the active front on January 20, 1944, it was assigned to the 106th Rifle Corps of 47th Army, still in 1st Ukrainian Front.
 At the time this Army was very small, with just one Corps of three divisions (3rd Guards Airborne, 302nd and 202nd) assigned.
-At the turn of the year the German 8th Army still held a 160km sector from Kaniv to 30km east of Kirovograd, 30km of which was still along the Dniepr.
+At the turn of the year the German 8th Army still held a 160 km sector from Kaniv to 30 km east of Kirovograd, 30 km of which was still along the Dniepr.
 On January 24 a reconnaissance-in-force by 2nd Ukrainian Front found a poorly-defended section of the German line and penetrated deeply.
 Two days later the 6th Tank Army broke through 1st Panzer Army and by the afternoon of January 28 the 56,000 men of XI and XXXXII Army Corps were encircled.